 - abdominal pain

-If you’re at risk for HCV, you should get tested before any symptoms appear.
+If you’re at risk for having contracted HCV, you should get tested before any symptoms appear.
 Anyone born between 1945 and 1965 should get tested once.
 The same is true for anyone currently injecting drugs or who injected drugs at least once, even if it was many years ago.
 Other screening criteria include those who are HIV-positive and who received a blood transfusion or organ transplant before July 1992.

 An oral drug called ribavirin was also available at this time.
 This drug had to be taken with interferon injections.

 More modern treatments include oral medications that shorten the time needed to be effective.
 One of the first to emerge was sofosbuvir (Sovaldi).
 Unlike other early treatments, this drug didn’t require interferon injections to be effective.

 In 2014, the U.S. Food and Drug Administration (FDA) approved a combination drug made up of ledipasvir and sofosbuvir (Harvoni).
 It’s a once-daily medication in a class of drugs called direct-acting antivirals.
 These drugs work on the enzymes that help the virus multiply.

 Treatments approved after Harvoni were designed to target people with different genotypes.
 A genotype can refer to a set of genes or even one gene.